 Water Extraction Mistakes

-Water Extracting Problems
+Flood Extracting Problems

 When you have a leak, often times the water will flow to the next floor down.
 Water then becomes trapped in the wall cavities and if it is a commercial building, fills up the C channel that holds the metal framing.
-If the walls have insulation, then the insulation acts like a sponge and will hold the water for weeks and possibly even months depending upon the conditions.
+If the walls have insulation, then the insulation acts like a sponge and will hold the dampness for weeks and possibly even months depending upon the conditions.
 To make matter worse, foil backed insulation actually creates a barrier to prevent the moisture from escaping.
 To solve this problem, you must first make sure that all materials and areas have had any standing water extracted.
-To do this, a Moisture Meter is used as well as your eyes to follow the path that the water could have traveled.
+To do this, a Moisture Meter is used as well as your eyes to follow the path that the issue could have expanded too.
 (A Moisture Meter is a piece of equipment that restoration companies use that allows them to measure the extent of moisture in most materials and provide accurate and reliable readings.
 Most insurance companies will look at the numbers when the company arrived and once the restoration is complete to verify that the work was performed correctly and completely.)
 Like Sherlock Holmes, a responsible water restoration company will use their Moisture Meter to test every possible area that either appears wet or could potentially be wet.
 The rule of thumb is to never assume that something is not wet; it is better to test now, then to have problems later!

-Equipment for Water Extraction
+Equipment for Flood Removal

-As with all wet materials, once the extraction has taken place, the next step is to bring in air blowers and commercial dehumidifiers to dry all the areas where there was standing water.
+As with all wet materials, once the process has taken place, the next step is to bring in air blowers and commercial dehumidifiers to dry all the areas where there was standing water.
 These commercial pieces of equipment work much more effectively and efficiently than the residential ones that you can purchase at your local hardware store.

 Water Extracting Conclusion